spirodonfl/sago_mini_test/README.md

 Make sure you've installed MongoDB from https://www.mongodb.com/download-center.

+## What I used / did && stuff that makes me cringe

+I went with es5 code just cause it was faster for me.
+With typescript (which I ended up not using) I could have targeted es6 (or just written plain es6).

+The nested callbacks are very cringeworthy but it's a quick and dirty way to prove the functionality is good.
+Can fix it.

 ## Managing the server

 The server manages both the API and also the public HTML served to manipulate data with the API.
 Use the commands below, pretty self-explanatory.